'Ride lots'. - EDDY MERCKX, 'The Cannibal'

 Our passion is cycling and we consider ourselves to be very fortunate to be living in an extremely cycle friendly and beautiful area.

-We are both trained, qualified and certified Initiateurs, licenced with the FFCT (Fédération Française de Cyclotourisme), hold PSC1 (Premier Secours Civiques de Niveau 1), allowing us to guide.
+We are both qualified and certified Initiateurs, licenced with the FFVélo (Fédération Française de Cyclotourisme), hold PSC1 (Premier Secours Civiques de Niveau 1), which allow us to guide.

 If you are a road cyclist, the Gers is one of the least populated departments in France, so roads here are very quiet with little traffic and we are able to show you some stunning local circuits.
 If you fancy tackling one of the mythical Cols, these are just over an hours drive and we are always happy to keep you company.